velletti/jv_add2group/README.md

 You can have more than one of such Text boxes  on one Page.

-## Internal:
+## Internal reminder:
 To Update this extension:
-change version Number to "x.y.z" in ext_emconf, composer, Documentation\settings.cfg
-create Tag "x.y.z"
+change version Number to "x.y.z" in ext_emconf, composer and Documentation\ in settings.cfg and Index.rst create Tag "x.y.z"

 create new zip file:
 cd typo3conf/ext/jv_add2group
 git archive -o "${PWD##*/}_x.y.z.zip" x.y.z